syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 Private Sub PrintPageMethod(sender As Object, e As PrintPageEventArgs)

-'Get the print start page width.
+'Gets the print start page width.

 Dim currentPageWidth As Integer = images(startPageIndex).Width

-'Get the print start page height.
+'Gets the print start page height.

 Dim currentPageHeight As Integer = images(startPageIndex).Height

-'Get the visible bounds width for print.
+'Gets the visible bounds width for print.

 Dim visibleClipBoundsWidth As Integer = CInt(e.Graphics.VisibleClipBounds.Width)

-'Get the visible bounds height for print.
+'Gets the visible bounds height for print.

 Dim visibleClipBoundsHeight As Integer = CInt(e.Graphics.VisibleClipBounds.Height)

-'Check if the page layout is landscape or portrait.
+'Checks whether the page layout is landscape or portrait.

 If currentPageWidth > currentPageHeight Then

-'Translate the position.
+'Translates the position.

 e.Graphics.TranslateTransform(0, visibleClipBoundsHeight)

-'Rotate the object at 270 degrees
+'Rotates the object at 270 degrees

 e.Graphics.RotateTransform(270.0F)

-'Draw the current page image.
+'Draws the current page image.

 e.Graphics.DrawImage(images(startPageIndex), New System.Drawing.Rectangle(0, 0, currentPageWidth, currentPageHeight))

 Else

-'Draw the current page image.
+'Draws the current page image.

 e.Graphics.DrawImage(images(startPageIndex), New System.Drawing.Rectangle(0, 0, visibleClipBoundsWidth, visibleClipBoundsHeight))

 End If

-'Dispose the current page image after drawing.
+'Disposes the current page image after drawing.

 images(startPageIndex).Dispose()

-'Increment the start page index.
+'Increments the start page index.

 startPageIndex += 1

-'Update if the document contains some more pages to print.
+'Updates whether the document contains some more pages to print.

 If startPageIndex < endPageIndex Then